EmmiaSilk/lilac-emmiasilk.com/README.md

 rails server
 ```

-When editing stylesheets, you will want to have the webpacker development server running.
-This will let your scss code automatically get sent to your browser.
+When editing stylesheets, you will want to have the webpacker development
+server running.
+This will let your scss code automatically get sent to your
+browser.
 ```shell
 bin/webpack-dev-server
 ```

+### Setting up the database
+Before you can seed the database, you will have to setup some seed data.
+In
+`db/seed_data/`, copy `default_users_example.yml` to `default_users.yml` and
+give each default user a unique email and password.